PX4/PX4-user_guide/en/config_rover/ackermann.md

 1. [RA_MAX_SPEED](#RA_MAX_SPEED) [m/s]: This is the maximum speed you want to allow for your rover.
    This will define the stick-to-speed mapping for position mode and set an upper limit for the speed setpoint for all [auto modes](#auto-modes).
 2. [RA_MAX_THR_SPEED](#RA_MAX_THR_SPEED) [m/s]: This parameter is used to calculate the feed-forward term of the closed loop speed control which linearly maps desired speeds to normalized motor commands.
-   As already mentioned in the configuration of [Manual mode](../flight_modes_rover/ackermann.md#manual-mode), a good starting point is the observed ground speed when the rover drives at maximum throttle in [Manual mode](../flight_modes_rover/ackermann.md#manual-mode).
+   As mentioned in the [Manual mode](../flight_modes_rover/ackermann.md#manual-mode) configuration , a good starting point is the observed ground speed when the rover drives at maximum throttle in [Manual mode](../flight_modes_rover/ackermann.md#manual-mode).

    <a id="RA_SPEED_TUNING"></a>

    ::: tip
-   To further tune this parameter, first make sure you set [RA_SPEED_P](#RA_SPEED_P) and [RA_SPEED_I](#RA_SPEED_I) to zero.
+   To further tune this parameter:

+   1. Set [RA_SPEED_P](#RA_SPEED_P) and [RA_SPEED_I](#RA_SPEED_I) to zero.
       This way the speed is only controlled by the feed-forward term, which makes it easier to tune.
-   Now put the rover in [Position mode](../flight_modes_rover/ackermann.md#position-mode) and then move the left stick of your controller up and/or down and hold it at a few different levels for a couple of seconds each.
+   1. Put the rover in [Position mode](../flight_modes_rover/ackermann.md#position-mode) and then move the left stick of your controller up and/or down and hold it at a few different levels for a couple of seconds each.
-   Disarm the rover and from the flight log plot the _adjusted_forward_speed_setpoint_ and the _measured_forward_speed_ from the [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) message over each other.
+   1. Disarm the rover and from the flight log plot the _adjusted_forward_speed_setpoint_ and the _measured_forward_speed_ from the [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) message over each other.
-   If the actual speed of the rover is higher than the speed setpoint, increase [RA_MAX_THR_SPEED](#RA_MAX_THR_SPEED).
+   1. If the actual speed of the rover is higher than the speed setpoint, increase [RA_MAX_THR_SPEED](#RA_MAX_THR_SPEED).
       If it is the other way around decrease the parameter and repeat until you are satisfied with the setpoint tracking.

    :::

    ::: info
-   If your rover oscillates when driving a straight line in [Position mode](../flight_modes_rover/ackermann.md#position-mode) just set this parameter to the observed ground speed at maximum throttle in [Manual mode](../flight_modes_rover/ackermann.md#manual-mode) and complete steps 5-7 first before continuing the tuning of the closed loop speed control (Steps 2-4).
+   If your rover oscillates when driving a straight line in [Position mode](../flight_modes_rover/ackermann.md#position-mode), set this parameter to the observed ground speed at maximum throttle in [Manual mode](../flight_modes_rover/ackermann.md#manual-mode) and complete steps 5-7 first before continuing the tuning of the closed loop speed control (Steps 2-4).
    :::

 3. [RA_SPEED_P](#RA_SPEED_P) [-]: Proportional gain of the closed loop speed controller.